appium/ruby_lib/RELEASING.md

 ## Recovery

 - **Release PR has a date mismatch:** rerun **Release Please**.
-Alternatively, check out its branch, run `ruby script/release.rb prepare-date`, and commit the date change.
+Alternatively, check out its branch, use the shared validator’s `prepare-date` command described below, and commit the date change.
 Do not edit the date to the upload day independently of the changelog.
 - **PR checks do not start:** inspect the **Run release PR checks** step, Actions policy, and workflow permissions.
 Each dispatched workflow must exist on master.
   Retry the affected workflow from the generated PR branch using **Run workflow**;